 Registration Deadline: Friday, July 04, 2014

-Register for participation using the Office of Weights and Measures Contact Management System.
-Database users must first establish an account by going to the link listed above.
+You must register in the Office of Weights and Measures Contact Management System.
+You must first establish a primary contact account by going to the link listed above.
 Follow the instructions to create an account unless you are already a registered user.
-Your request will be processed within one business day and then you will be sent a password so that you may begin to use the system.
-If you have any questions, please contact Isabel Chavez at (301) 975?2128.

 You will need a government-issued photo ID (e.g., passport or driver's license) when you check into the Visitors Center at the entrance of NIST on Monday morning.
 If you will be driving, please bring your Vehicle Registration card also.